jpcweb/openldap-kubernetes/README.md

 # ...
 ```

-The objects are voluntarily separated into several files.
+These objects are voluntarily separated into several files.<br/>
 The service is a NodePort by the way.

 ### Try it